 Moles burrow deeply to look for food, typically at least ten inches into the soil, leaving hills shaped like volcanos behind.
 They also dig tunnels that are closer to the surface, creating ridges in the ground.

 You can’t stop moles from coming to your neighborhood in search of earthworms and insects, but there are ways to apply bait to their tracks to address the problem.
 First, though, we’ll make sure they’re moles.
 These are small creatures, only a few ounces in weight.
 Their bodies are shaped like potatoes and their eyes are tiny, hard to see because of their fur.
 Unusual features include pointy, hairless muzzles and the lack of external ears.
 The front feet are big with webbed toes.
-Back ones are more narrow.
+The back ones are more narrow.

 Need this as part of your lawn care services?
 Just let us know!